djthorpe/gopi-hw/README.md

 bash% go install -tags rpi ./cmd/...
 ```

-There is a makefile which can be used for testing and installing bindings and examples:
+There is a makefile which can be used for testing and installing bindings and examples, on a per-platform
+basis:

 ```
-bash% make test_rpi
-bash% make test_freetype
-bash% make test_dx
-bash% make test_egl
-bash% make install
+bash% make linux   # makes for generic linux bash% make darwin  # makes for MacOS bash% make rpi     # makes for Raspberry Pi
 ```

 The resulting binaries are as follows.
 Use the `-help` flag to see the different options for each:

+  * `hw_list` Provide information on hardware capabilities
   * `gpio_ctrl` Control the GPIO interface
-  * `hw_list` Provide information on hardware capabilities
   * `i2c_detect` Detect I2C devices
   * `lirc_receive` Display IR pulses from an IR device
   * `pwm_ctrl` Control PWM signals on the GPIO interface